Xilinx/Vitis-AI-Tutorials/Design_Tutorials/06-densenetx_DPUv3/README.md

 After training has finished, the trained Keras checkpoint will be found in the ./files/build/keras_model folder as an HDF5 file called k_model.h5.

 *Note: Any error messages relating to CUPTI can be ignored.*

-## Step 2: Converting the Keras HDF5 Checkpoint to a TensorFlow Frozen Graph
+### Step 2 - Convert the Keras HDF5 Checkpoint to a TensorFlow Frozen Graph

 To run step 2: ``source ./2_keras2tf.sh``